jake-knerr/chess/README.md

 **.(composite-component)-(composed-component)**<br>
 Example: `.toggle-btn`

-#### A "composite component" — or simply "composite" — inherits the styling of the component being composed, the super component or the composed component.
+#### A "composite component" — or simply "composite" — inherits the styling of the component being composed (known as the super component or the composed component).

 Composites can add new rules or override existing composed component rules.

 - **Define a composite class selector by combining (1) a descriptive name for the composite, (2) a single hyphen, and (3) the component name for the super/composed component.**
-- **New style rules — rules that don't match the same content as rules already defined by the composed component — are defined like a typical component.**
-- **When creating rules that match the same content as rules already defined by the composed component, combine the composite's class selector with the selectors for the rule that already matches the targeted content.**
+- **Start each rule with the composite class selector and the composed component's defining rule.**
 - **Apply the class selectors for the composite and the composed component together to HTML content.
 Write the composite class before the composed component class in HTML.**

 See the examples below.